xverse-engine/XV3DGS-UEPlugin/README.md

 ## Introduction

-XVERSE 3D Gaussian Splatting UE plugin（XVERSE 3D-GS UE Plugin）is a Unreal Engine 5 (UE5) based plugin developed by XVerse, aiming to provide real-time visulization, management, edit, and scalable hybrid rendering of Guassian Splatting model, which is a recently arised technique for reconstructing 3D scenes from multiple photos, more details can refer to [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
+XVERSE 3D Gaussian Splatting UE plugin（XVERSE 3D-GS UE Plugin）is an Unreal Engine 5 (UE5) based plugin developed by XVerse, aiming to provide real-time visualization, management, editing, and scalable hybrid rendering of Gaussian Splatting model, which is a recently arised technique for reconstructing 3D scenes from multiple photos, more details can refer to [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

-Currently, our plugin is implemented based on UE5 Niagara, fully exploiting the advantage of the features provided by UE5 to realize effient rendering and managing for Guassian Splatting models.
+Currently, our plugin is implemented based on UE5 Niagara, fully exploiting the advantage of the features provided by UE5 to realize efficient rendering and managing for Guassian Splatting models.

 Since we are at early access, current accessible features are summarized below:
 - Niagara-Based High-quality real-time visualizing and rendering for 3D Gaussian Splatting
-- Easily importing and converting from original Gaussian Splatting scene (.ply file) to ours
+- Easily importing and converting from the original Gaussian Splatting scene (.ply file) to ours
-- Hybrid-rendering with other UE assets
+- Hybrid rendering with other UE assets
 - RTS and Geometry Editing
 - Apply VFX effect to Gaussian Splatting scene
 - Support dynamic illumination of Gaussian Splatting scene
-- Automatic ehancement of Gaussian Splatting scene
+- Automatic enhancement of Gaussian Splatting scene

-We will actively release new feature in this repo, please stay tuned.
+We will actively release new features in this repo, please stay tuned.
 Some future updates will contain:
 - [ ] Automatic Lod Generation at import and Dynamic Lod Rendering
 - [ ] Automatic collision generation
 - [ ] Support preview window